kurobeats/-flatpak-cherrytree/Readme.md

 * proper desktop theme integration (I don't know if it's possible with Gtk+2 and I'm not interested in figuring that out)
 * --filesystem=host isn't needed as far as I can see, but one would have to make it work with the file dialog portal for the Flatpak sandbox
-* there are files that are included in the Flatpak that could be removed, so the final Flatpak file size could be optimized even further
+* there are files that are included in the Flatpak that could possibly be removed (e.g. p7zip's binaries), so the final Flatpak file size could be optimized even further
+* proper QA will have to be done to find what works or doesn't work (i.e. less used features that I may not be using)

 ## Installing from Flatpak Bundle

-*NB:* You will need to have [set up Flathub](https://flatpak.org/setup/) to be able to install the runtimes.
+**NB:** You will need to have [set up Flathub](https://flatpak.org/setup/) to be able to install the runtimes.

 Issue the following commands to install CherryTree for all users on your system: